Search available apps

 Instead of cloning repositories manually, deploy directly by name:

-What happens: 1. ✅ Fetches app info from registry 2. ✅ Downloads app repository to cache 3. ✅ Deploys the app 4. ✅ Sets it as active context
+What happens: 1. ✅ Fetches app info from registry 2. ✅ Downloads app repository to cache 3. ✅ Deploys the app (4 CPU, 8GB RAM, 100GB disk VM) 4. ✅ Sets it as active context

 Deploy from Local Path¶